 Approximately 40% of water systems in rural Uganda fail within 2-5 years of installation.
 As a result, villagers are forced to drink from dirty water sources or walk inordinate distances to collect water.
-Lifeline is breaking the cycle of failed relief initiatives through wholistic approaches to community development, know, as Clear Water Initiatives.
+Lifeline is breaking the cycle of failed relief initiatives through holistic approaches to community development, known as Clear Water Initiatives.
 In each village where Lifeline installs a clean water point, our experienced staff of Water, Sanitation and Hygiene officers work within the community to elect a committee that is trained on oversight and maintenance and takes an active role in the provision of their communities’ clean water.
-More than 370 water points have been drilled, rehabilitated and upgraded to date across Uganda, and these systems help communities maintain and sustain water sources.
+Over 370 water points have been drilled, rehabilitated and upgraded to date across Uganda, and these systems help communities maintain and sustain water sources.